mivano/mindbyte.nl/_posts/2021-05-01-post-data-from-api-management-directly-to-a-storage-account-queue.md

 categories:
   - HTTP-APIs
 ---
-When you just want to accept data, queue it up and process it at a later stage, you might want to use a simple way to push data to the queue without building a backend service.
+When you want to accept data, queue it up and process it at a later stage, you might want to use a simple way to push data to the queue without building a backend service.

-With API Management this is possible; have a POST operation which delivers the payload directly to the queue using a policy.
-For this we use the [PUT Message](https://docs.microsoft.com/en-us/rest/api/storageservices/put-message) api call on the storage account.
+With API Management, this is possible; have a POST operation that delivers the payload directly to the queue using a policy.
+For this, we use the [PUT Message](https://docs.microsoft.com/en-us/rest/api/storageservices/put-message) API call on the storage account.

-First of all you will need a storage account and an API management instance in Azure.
-In API management, create a new API (the web service url does not matter) and a new operation inside this API.
-This will be using a POST method and use a sensible URL.
+First of all, you will need a storage account and an API management instance in Azure.
+In API Management, create a new API (the web service url does not matter) and a new operation inside this API.
+The operation will be using a POST method and use a sensible URL.

 In the newly created operation, you can now edit the policy.
 Copy and paste the below: